aibunny/v4/content/jobs/Tirotech/index.md

 ---

-- Led and collaborated with cross-functional teams to identify and solve complex technical problems as per user requirements.Utilized Django (Python frameworks) to build web applications and APIs.
+- Led and collaborated with cross-functional teams to identify and solve complex technical problems as per user requirements.Utilized Django (Python frameworks) and Gin (Go framework) to build web applications and
+  APIs.
 - Implemented CI/CD practices to ensure regular integration and testing of code changes.